jmoz/posterous-python-wp_fork/README.md

+# posterous-python export to WordPress fork
+includes...

+## Posterous to WordPress WXR format export script
+In the scripts directory, you'll find p2wp.py, which will export a Posterous site to a WordPress WXR format file.
+You'll still need to install the posterous-python API (see below) to make this work.

+## Additional API calls
+...including some [Posterous API V2](http://apidocs.posterous.com) calls, to support the p2wp script.

+This is my first Python work of any note, so the coding could be a bit ropey.

 # What is posterous-python?
 It's a simple to use Python library for the [Posterous API](http://posterous.com/api).
 It covers the entire API and it's really easy to extend when new API methods are added!